I enjoy collecting pigments in many forms to add a personal touch to my artistic creations. I have learned a lot about paint making.

-Chrome yellow is a pigment compound consisting of the toxic heavy metal lead as well as the highly toxic and carcinogenic hexavalent chromium ion chromate.
+Chrome yellow is a pigment compound consisting of toxic heavy metal lead and the highly toxic and carcinogenic hexavalent chromium ion chromate.
 Chrome yellow was replaced by cadmium yellow and orange blend to mitigate the hazards.
 Ultimately, modern organic monazo pigments replaced even the cadmium pigments due to environmental and health concerns.

-In recent decades, there have been concerns not only about the health hazards of cadmium pigments but also their environmental effects.
+In recent decades, there have been concerns about the health hazards of cadmium pigments and their environmental effects.
 Cadmium is a highly toxic heavy metal in soluble form.
 Although cadmium yellows are generally insoluble, they still pose a significant inhalation hazard and as problematic solid waste.
 In many industries, cadmium pigments have been replaced by less hazardous organic yellow pigments.

-Artists still are easily able to purchase both cadmium dry pigments as well as ready made paints.
+Artists still are easily able to purchase both cadmium dry pigments as well as ready-made paints.
 Despite the lower toxicity of the replacement organic pigment, some artists insist on using cadmium pigments because not only because of their hues and chroma but also because they are more opaque.
-Manufacturers have also been coating cadmium pigments to make them less soluble so the toxic metal cannot be leached out as easily.
-So, as long as artist take proper safety precautions such as not sanding cadmium paint coatings or spraying cadmium paints, and wearing proper safety gear, these pigments can be enjoyed for their beneficial properties.
+Manufacturers have also been coating cadmium pigments to make them less soluble, so the toxic metal cannot be leached out as easily.
+So, as long as an artist take proper safety precautions such as not sanding cadmium paint coatings or spraying cadmium paints and wearing proper safety gear, these pigments can be enjoyed for their beneficial properties.

 Bismuth vanadate is another yellow pigment that has both high chroma and high hiding power.
-First synthesized in the 1920s for pharmaceutical use, it became widely available as a pigment worldwide in the mid-1980s.
+It was first synthesized in the 1920s for pharmaceutical use; it became widely available as a pigment worldwide in the mid-1980s.
 It is a mixed metal oxide that is less toxic than lead chromate and cadmium yellow.
 Also, the depth of the yellow color can be controlled somewhat by the conditions of its precipitation.
 It is made by reacting a solution of bismuth nitrate with a soluble vanadate.